KAYAK HUNTING IN ILLORSUIT

 “The Greenland kayak, although very maneuverable and efficient,

 is at the same time so absurdly small and frail

 that to chase a seal in it seems almost an impertinence.”

 Nevertheless, he had a local style kayak built for him and learned to manage it and eventually to roll with it.
-And he made good use of it in surveying the forbidding coastal cliffs of the island.
+And he made good use of it in surveying the forbidding coastal cliffs of some parts of the island.

-As a result of his work on Ubekendt Island and in the west of Scotland, Drever was one of a handful of geologists chosen to carry out the first analyses of the moon rocks brought back by the Apollo astronauts.
+As a result of his work on Ubekendt Island and in the west of Scotland, Drever was one of a small group of geologists chosen to carry out the first analyses of the moon rocks brought back by the Apollo astronauts.